learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 Welcome to your Mod 6 Assessment.
 You will be tested for your understanding on concepts and ability to programmatically solve problems that have been covered in class and in the curriculum.
 Topics in this assessment include graph theory, natural language processing, and neural networks.

+The goal here is to demonstrate your knowledge.
+Showing that you know things is more important than getting the best model.

+Use any libraries you want to solve the problems in the assessment.

 You will have up to 90 minutes to complete this assessment.

 ## Natural Language Processing Assessment